wabbajack-tools/mod-lists/bevilex/readme.md

 ## Troubleshooting

 1. _I am unable to download Insanity's Improved Armoury Compilation during the Wabbajack install process._
    * This particular file is hosted on MEGA due to issues with the original upload on TESAlliance.
 Wabbajack may have issues accessing the file automatically, dependent on your ISP and region.
-If you encounter this issue, please download the file manually from [here]() and paste into your Bevilex/downloads folder, then rerun Wabbajack.
+If you encounter this issue, please download the file manually from [here](https://mega.nz/#!HlxQGIjK!n6rJOhznkuBwVVey7ApxOW8QHjkMx0P6wHiZlqCisgE) and paste into your Bevilex/downloads folder, then rerun Wabbajack.
+2. _I am unable to download [X] mod during the Wabbajack install process, and from the Nexus page I can see that it was updated within the past week._
+    * The mod in question has been updated and the mod author has not kept the previous version accessible on the Nexus.
+As such, the current modlist cannot be installed and must be updated.
+If you encounter this and it has not been mentioned in the #bevilex-support channel on Discord, please ping me (@Sam) so that I am aware of the issue and can update the modlist as soon as possible.
-2. _I can’t run the Oblivion executable from MO2 - I get an application error._
+3. _I can’t run the Oblivion executable from MO2 - I get an application error._
     * If you bought the game through Steam, it needs to be running in the background for you to play the game.
 Boot up Steam and give it another try.
-2. _When I run Oblivion, a new window opens and I can hear the main menu audio, but all I get is a blank/black screen._
+4. _When I run Oblivion, a new window opens and I can hear the main menu audio, but all I get is a blank/black screen._
    * MO2 is failing to load the OBSE libraries when running Oblivion leading to issues with the mods installed.
 To correct, click the executable dropdown in MO2, select <Edit>, and then check the Oblivion.exe entry.
 Ensure that Force Load Libraries is ticked, and click Configure Libraries.
 Ensure that Oblivion.exe is set to load the library obse_1_2_416.dll in your Oblivion game directory.
-3. _Following the above instructions, there is no obse_1_2_416.dll._
+5. _Following the above instructions, there is no obse_1_2_416.dll._
    * Make sure you have copied the contents of Game Folder Files to your Oblivion game directory.
 The OBSE files should be present in this folder.
-2. _My visuals are strange - both ENB and Oblivion Reloaded do not appear to be working._ OR shadows on objects do not seem to match their surroundings.
+6. _My visuals are strange - both ENB and Oblivion Reloaded do not appear to be working._ OR shadows on objects do not seem to match their surroundings.
     * Replace the Oblivion.ini file in Documents/MyGames/Oblivion, [MO2 Install]/profiles/Bevilex/, and [MO2 Install]/profiles/Bevilex Extended with [this version](https://drive.google.com/open?id=1IxmwXFnjPJcqK7wpQuYKUbhdDIcs0E3v).

 ## Credits